-Take on responsibilities and follow through on them (e.g., volunteer for and carry out tasks in the classroom and at home).
+Take on responsibilities and follow through on them, being helpful to and respectful of others (e.g., volunteer for and carry out tasks in the classroom and at home).

-Clarification Statement: Standards 1and 2 reflect Standards 6 and 11 of the Massachusetts Standards for Preschool and Kindergarten Social and Emotional Learning.
+Clarification Statement: Standards 1and 2 reflect Standards 6 and 11 of the Massachusetts Standards for Preschool and Kindergarten Social and Emotional Learning and Approaches to Play and Learning, skills in the areas of social awareness and responsible decision-making.

-With prompting and support, give examples from literature and informational texts read or read aloud of characters who show authority, fairness, justice, responsibility, or provide models of how rules are created and followed.
+With prompting and support, give examples from literature and informational texts read or read aloud of characters who show authority, fairness, caring, justice, responsibility, or who show how rules are created and followed.

 Clarification Statement: Students should be exposed to a variety of biographies, autobiographies, and historical fiction in picture books or videos.
 Note that the kindergarten standards for reading in the Massachusetts English Language Arts and Literacy Framework ask that students ask and answer questions about books and identify characters and major events in a story.

-Topic 2: Geography in the context of home, school, and city or town
+Stories that deal with creating rules in order to resolve conflicts will support meeting Massachusetts Standards for Preschool and Kindergarten Social and Emotional Learning and Approaches to Play and Learning Standard 9; depending on the focus of the text, other Standards, such as 6 and 11, may be involved.

+Ask and answer questions and explore books to gain information about national symbols, songs, and texts of the United States:

+why the flag of United States of America is red, white, and blue and has stars and stripes

+why the Bald Eagle is the national emblem of United States

+why “The Star-Spangled Banner” is the national anthem of the United States

+what the words of the “Pledge of Allegiance” mean

+Clarification Statement: Teachers should explore the history and stories surrounding the national symbols to build contextual understanding of their significance.
+Knowledge of symbols and songs should be shared between grades k and 1.

+Topic 2.
+Geography: connections among places

 Supporting Question: How do maps, globes, and photographs show different things about a place?